Android-Emulation-Testing/Code-and-Data-Release/Failure Scene Capture/README.md

 ## Enhancements

 Our method enhance existing tools from the two aspects listed below.
 ### Memory Image Pruning and Recording

 **The Motivation**

 In practice, production-level failure scene capturing tools focus on capturing three-fold information upon failures:
 1) Android logcat that contains apps’ log outputs,
-2) system resources like the opened file descriptors, and
+2) system resources like the opened file descriptors,
 3) execution contexts like the call stacks and register values.

 However, we find that a major problem of them is the lack of in-situ memory data, which contain important debugging information (such as the corrupted memory data) for the analysis of various non-standard failure issues with regard to the proprietary hardware/software components of certain phone vendors.